Nervous Shock Compensation Claim Lawyers

 But if you are, you could claim compensation for a nervous shock reaction when you see or learn about a horrific incident and have a psychological response.
 When this happens to you, our experienced personal injury lawyers provide informed legal advice.

 Splatt Lawyers will help you access all your legal entitlements on a 100% No Win, No Fee Basis.
 You owe us nothing until we win your case, nothing if you lose, and it’s free to get started.
-Call Now – 1800 860 777 or email us >
+Call 1800 860 777 or email us

 What is a Nervous Shock Claim?

-1. witness an incident
+1. Witnessing an incident

 Under Queensland law, you can make a personal injury claim for nervous shock even if you weren’t present when the event happened.
 You can suffer psychological damage by simply hearing about the accident, especially when someone close to you is harmed.